daltonschool/robotzombie/Chapter 4: "All in the Family".md

   WE NEED A LOT OF CONVERSATION HERE!! <- just highlight funny personalities a #classic roboitcs build session-esq scene

-  - then finally Charlie MSW and Gordie walk in, and they all sit as one happy family
+  - then finally Charlie MSW and Gordie walk in, and they all sit as one happy family //can we please not have them come back to life?

   - Also need to make a good transition from episode 3